dmd-program/dmd-300-sp17/design-project-2.md

 # Design Project 2

 Design Project 2 is meant to mimic the format of the capstone project.
 In project 1, you tackled a real world issue.
-In project 2, you will produce an experimental work designed to push your creative  In this project, you will develop a project concept, methodology, documentation of your process, and a presentation of the outcomes.
-Your work will then be collectively displayed in a class-wide exposition of your work on a website.
+In project 2, you will produce an experimental work designed to further develop your concept development and production skills.
+In this project, you will develop a project concept, methodology, documentation of your process, and a presentation of the outcomes.
+Your work will then be collectively displayed in a class-wide exposition of your work on a Penn State only website.

+Please have a look at the list of digital design project categories.
+These categories are

+## Deliverables

+1. Project pitch
+2. Production Reports
+3. Project Image \(Image should represent project\)
+4. Project files for class exhibition of work
+   1. Images, video, PDF Document, executable file download, Zip archive of files, URL of live hosted website \(not a link to a service such as InvisionApp\), production blog URL.

 1. Define a project proposal \(3 weeks\)
    1. Outcomes